 Liferaft makes it easy to set up and administer your Health Reimbursement Arrangement, tailoring your specific plan to fit the needs of your business.

 You tell us what kind of benefits you want to offer, and Liferaft will design the plan and handles the paperwork.

 Let your employees know what you’re covering and the budget.
 Keep the Liferaft team informed of current staff and turnover.

 You can handle health expense review and reimbursement or have Liferaft manage it.
-Managed accounts start at $5 per employee per month.
+You can see Liferaft's HRA Pricing here.

 An HRA only covers qualified medical and dental expenses, as defined by the Internal Revenue Service (IRS).
 Eligible expenses include costs to alleviate or prevent a physical or mental ailment, but not expenses for general health maintenance such as vitamins.